gkappler/CombinedParsers.jl/docs/src/index.md

 - is composable and optimizable with Julia method dispatch,
 - provides flexible public API for parsing, matching, and iteration.

-This design is used in several packages of format-parsers transforming texts into nested julia representations.
+This design is used in several packages providing parsers transforming formats into nested julia representations.
 - OrgmodeParser.jl is a `CombinedParser` for parsing main [org mode](https://orgmode.org/) syntax, representing org files within Julia.
 - WikitextParser.jl is a `CombinedParser` for parsing [wikitext syntax](https://en.wikipedia.org/wiki/Help:Wikitext),